If you're an art music composer, the Art Music Fund could be your opportunity to have your work more widely performed.

 Named after the legendary songwriting partnership of Harry Vanda and George Young from Australian band The Easybeats, this competition offers a substantial cash prize and career opportunities to its winner and runners-up.

-Established in memory of Linda Gebar, The Lighthouse Award grants $5,000 to a woman or someone from a gender minority in the field of artist management.
-The award is open to applicants Australia-wide who exhibit passion, creativity and integrity.
+Established in memory of Linda Gebar, The Lighthouse Award grants $5,000 to an artist manager who identifies as a woman or non-binary person and who exhibit passion, creativity and integrity.
+Open to applicants Australia-wide.

 Linda Gebar died tragically in October 2008.
 She was one of the few women in music management in the 90s and worked with The Killjoys, Frente and The Blackeyed Susans.
 Linda was a truly passionate believer in local music and the community that surrounded it.